 a levying officer.
 In the California court system, a levying officer is

 either a sheriff or marshal who has the authority to levy a judgment (seize

 money) on a debtor's property.
 It is important to remember that an

 employer cannot rightfully fire an employee just because they are having

 their wages garnished.
 This would be wrongful termination.

-Request a consultation with a Riverside child support lawyer.
+Request a consultation with a Riverside family lawyer.

 California Wage Garnishment Laws in Code of Civil Procedure